GoogleChrome/developer.chrome.com/site/en/docs/webstore/complaint-faq/index.md

 ## How can I raise concerns about the Chrome Web Store or Chrome extensions? {: #how-can-i-raise-concerns-about-the-chrome-web-store-or-chrome-extensions }

-You can raise concerns with Google about Chrome Web Store and Chrome extensions in three ways:
+You can use the [CWS Support form][cws-support-form] to raise concerns with Google regarding:

 - **Extension take downs:** You may have received an email notification about your extension being taken down.
-To receive further clarification or to appeal the decision use the [CWS Support form][cws-support-form].
+You can request further clarification or to appeal the decision.
 - **Account removals:** You may have received an email notification about your account being removed.
-You can use the [CWS Support form][cws-support-form] to request further clarifications or to appeal the removal decision.
+If you believe your developer account was wrongly terminated, you can request further clarifications or to appeal the removal decision.
-- **General concerns:** For all other concerns, including technical, developer dashboard, and questions about terms and policies, contact Google through the [CWS Support form][cws-support-form].
+- **General concerns:** You can also contact Google for all other concerns, account transfer, technical support, developer dashboard, and any questions about terms and policies.

 ## How can I as a developer in the EU raise concerns related to the Platform To Business (P2B) regulations in Europe? {: #how-can-i-as-a-developer-in-the-eu-raise-concerns-related-to-the-platform-to-business-p2b-regulations-in-europe }